tang-jh/whackAMole/readme.md

   - method to set a delay and duration value for subsequent mole to be called
   - time range is based on difficulty setting

-- `moleUp(duration, occupancy, difficulty)`: method
+- `moleUp(duration, occupancy, difficulty, limit)`: method

-  - render game board with the appearing mole
+  - render game board with the appearing mole if number of occupied tiles is less than the defined limit
   - update the occupancy matrix
   - set timed call of retrieving `this` mole